JohnVCS/fossologyFunTime/README.md

 ## Communication Management Plan
 Your Team -
 Jesse and John communicate through phone/email and in person.
 We are both taking the same classes currently, and we schedule a face-to-face meeting at PKI every weekend.
+In addition, we are also using Github's issue tracker as another means of communication.

 * Your Community
   * irc